 Oxidative stress in the liver makes it easier to put on extra weight.

 Oxidative stress is a type of biochemical stress that happens at a deep level, damaging our cells and DNA and aging the body.

 Restoring your liver and gut health could hold the key to long-term weight loss.
 The Digestive Care Multi can start the healing process by providing probiotic, digestive, mineral, and liver cleanse support.

 Oxidative stress comes from:

-According to Professor Tiganis, lead author of the research, too much oxidative stress in the liver can “promote fatty liver disease and exacerbate the development of obesity and type 2 diabetes:” (1)
+According to Professor Tiganis, lead author of a 2014 study published in Cell Metabolism, too much oxidative stress in the liver can “promote fatty liver disease and exacerbate the development of obesity and type 2 diabetes:”1

 Antioxidants act like a buffer to counter this damage.

 Antioxidants are molecules that fight free radicals and protect against oxidative stress.
 You’ll find antioxidants in bright fruits; cultured, cruciferous vegetables; and herbs like milk thistle and wasabi.

 Do you need to detox?
 Sign up here for our 30-day Detox Challenge.

 Losing weight isn’t just about counting calories or avoiding certain foods.